tubbeg/gdl/README.md

 # gdx - game development extension

-A new and simpler programming languagr to write video games.
+A new and simpler programming language to write video games.

 #  Details